-The student will be assigned one or more Faculty Advisor(s) at the time of admission.
-The Faculty Advisor(s) will guide the student through the program of study in the initial stages.
+The student will be assigned one or more Faculty Advisor(s) during the first year of the program.

 Your Faculty Advisor is your main advisor throughout your DrPH experience.
 Profiles of each faculty member and their research and practice interests can be found on the COPH website.
 Look under Faculty and Staff on each department's home page.
 You can find the areas of specialization, and if you click on individual faculty, you will find more detailed information.

 We expect you to develop mentoring relationships throughout your DrPH experience.
 You will need mentors for your applied practice experiences, and you will need a senior level mentor to participate on your doctoral committee.
 Here are some ideas for how you can develop a mentoring relationship with leaders in the field of Public Health.

 Practice-Based Mentor: The role of the mentor is to assist the DrPH student with developing professional and organizational leadership skills, goal setting, access to resources, and connecting the student with an appropriate local and national network of colleagues and resources.
 Examples of mentoring activities include the following:

 - Supervising a practice-based experience in your field

 - Participating in meetings and/or conference calls with internal and external collaborators

 - Exposure to policy-related activities